 STEP 6: Identify Preferred Alternative and Final Environmental Document

 After a public hearing on the Draft Environmental Document, MCDOT will identify a preferred alternative and refine this alignment based on public and agency comments to further avoid, minimize, and mitigate impacts.
 These refinements will be documented in the Final Environmental Document.
 The County, State and Federal Agencies will make their final review and approval of the Preferred Alternative.
-This step is expected to be completed in Summer 2013.
+This step is expected to be completed in Winter 2014/2015.